boundary/boundary-event-plugins/nagios/README.md

 Sections below describe the details of installing the Boundary Event Integration to Nagios.

 ### A Note on Nagios Installation File Layout and Permissions
-* A typical Nagios installation defines a unix user nagios and a unix group nagcmd to assign user and group file permissions.
+* A typical Nagios installation defines a unix user nagios and a unix group nagios to assign user and group file permissions.
 Other access is not usually enabled.
 The instructions that follow provide explicit commands to ensure that the owner and groups are set correctly, along with permssions.
 If your installation uses different user names and/or groups subsitute the appropriate values in the commands below.